 He picked up a breaker bar that hung next to the rubber mallet and set it over a fat pin of steel welded to the column of the winch wheel.
 With the extra meter or so of leverage, he easily turned the winch wheel a few degrees and there was an audible pop and hiss as the extra pressure of the air in the depot pushed through the slit in the cargo hatch and into the Prospect.
 Hemi pinched his nose and cleared his ears with a pop that sounded like a small version of the sound of the hatch opening.

-Once the seal was broken he stowed the breaker bar and easily, but somewhat slowly due to the gearing, winched open one cargo hatch door and then the other.
+Once the seal was broken, he stowed the breaker bar and easily, but somewhat slowly, due to the gearing, winched open one cargo hatch door and then the other.
 When the doors were fully opened, he extended a steel ladder—its pawls clanking on the locking teeth—up into the docking bay so a person could climb up and down from the Prospect.

 Hemi climbed up the ladder and was greeted by two more men who Hemi would have sworn were clones of the men who came out to inspect the Prospect before they docked.
 The same enormous bulk, the same worn wool clothes, the same gruff look.
 The two men lit up cigarettes and spat bits of stray black tobacco out on the deck while they waited for Hemi to come up the ladder.